John Arnold of Monmouthshire: Court case and fall

 In 1682, he reportedly said "the Marquess of Worcester is a Papist and as deeply concerned in the Popish Plot and as guilty of endeavouring to introduce Popery and the subversion of the Protestant religion as any of the Jesuits that justly suffered for it, and I doubt not but to make the said Marquess and his crooked-back son to suffer for it in time".
 For this, he was brought to trial in the King's Bench, along with Sir Trevor Williams, for Scandalum Magnatum by the Marquess of Worcester, newly created Duke of Beaufort, whom he had also accused of harbouring Papists in Chepstow.
 He was fined £10,000, an exorbitant figure at that time.
 Unable to pay, Arnold was imprisoned until 1686.

 Later life

 In the general election of 1689, Arnold stood for Southwark and formed an electoral alliance with the Tory, Sir Peter Rich.
-From 1695–98 he was again MP for Monmouth but he continued to be very unpopular due to his extreme views.
+From 1695 to 1698 he was again MP for Monmouth but he continued to be very unpopular due to his extreme views.
 Under William III, Arnold remained a court Whig and was replaced by his son after his death in 1702 during the Monmouthshire taxation commission.
 Arnold's estates were sold in 1726.